issp-center-dev/HPhi/doc/tutorial/en/source/tutorial-zero.rst

 Exercise
 """""""""""
-Confirm that the ground state and the first excited state of a non-degenerated model are orthogonal by seeing the innerproduct between them.
+Check the orthogonality of the eigenvectors calculated by the LOBCG method by calculating the norm and the inner-product of some of the eigenvectors.

-Hint: In the standard mode, ``exct`` option controls the number of eigenvectors to be calculated.
+Hint: In the standard mode, the ``exct`` keyword controls the number of eigenvectors to be calculated.